What is cervical artery dissection?

 What causes cervical artery dissection?

-Certain medical conditions such as Marfan or Ehlers-Danlos syndromes – types of genetic connective tissue diseases – fibromuscular dysplasia or atherosclerosis (the accumulation of fatty plaque in the artery walls) put individuals at risk for developing cervical artery dissection.
+Certain medical conditions such as Marfan or vascular Ehlers-Danlos syndromes – types of genetic connective tissue diseases – fibromuscular dysplasia or atherosclerosis (the accumulation of fatty plaque in the artery walls) put individuals at risk for developing cervical artery dissection.
 Cervical artery dissection in these patients is called "spontaneous," meaning that it occurs without trauma to the head or neck.

 How does cervical artery dissection develop?

 Cervical artery dissection begins as a tear in one layer of the artery wall.
 Blood leaks through this tear and spreads between the layers of the wall.
 As the blood collects in the area of the dissection, it forms a clot that limits blood flow through the artery.
 If the clot is large enough to completely block blood flow, this can result in a stroke.
 Equally dangerous, pieces of the clot can break off and travel up through the bloodstream, limit the blood flow to the brain and cause a stroke.